Clearly Identify the Most Relevant Prior Art, Technical Literature, Patents and Publications

 We conduct extensive searches on patents and non-patent literature.
 Our methodology for searching in deeply technical/scientific fields is unique and draws upon our commitment to quality and service.
 Over the years, we have developed a unique process of prior art search that guarantees the best patent search results.
 In particular, we take advantage of our extensive expertise in various technological and scientific fields in performing our searches.
 The methodology requires a pair of experts working as a team, one expert in searching, and one in the subject matter.
 The iterative approach they take in conducting the search will ensure that not only the searches are performed thoroughly and time-efficiently, they are also on target and produce quality results.
 After all, no client is interested in receiving a long list of irrelevant or remotely relevant prior art.

 The types and extent of each patent search we conduct varies depending on client requirements and goals.
 However, these patent searches may include a patentability search, a patent validity (or invalidity) search, an FTO or clearance search, or a state-of-the-art (landscape) patent search.
 The following categories illustrate in more detail what each of these patent search types include.

 To obtain U.S. patent protection, a potential invention must be new (novel), useful, and non-obvious.
-In addition to determining novelty and non-obviousness, a patentability search could
+In addition to providing data helpful in determining novelty and non-obviousness, a patentability search could:

 – help during patent drafting to write a patent application that better defines the inventive contribution of the new product over the prior art,